 Below you will see the term “Monk Weapons” pop up frequently.
 The Monk has access to the following weapons: Simple Weapons (Clubs, Daggers, Handaxes, Javelins, Light Hammers, Maces, Sickles, Quarterstaves, Spears, Greatclubs, Slings, Light Crossbow, Shortbows).

 The Monk is best played unarmoured and with simple weapons.
-“Clothes” don’t count as armour, so you can still wear anything that doesn’t have an armour rating on it.
+“Clothes” don’t count as armour, so you can still wear anything that isn’t classed as Light, Medium or Heavy Armour.
 You can also still equip simple weapons and then do unarmoured attacks with for example Flurry of Blows for example.
 You also already get access to an extra attack with the Martial Arts: Bonus Unarmed Strike.
 Monks get access to an extra attack a lot earlier than other classes.

 The main mechanic that you need to keep an eye on is your Ki Points as Monk.
 At lower levels, you won’t have many points available to spend until you do a short or long rest to recharge the Ki-Points.
 It might feel restrictive at the beginning of the game but at each extra level you gain more Ki-Points that you then can use in combat.